dr4f/site/README.md

 ## What can you do with `dr4`?

-The answer is just about anything.
+The answer is just about anything. `dr4` is a highly dynamic, performant data storage format, that can be used to make a database, a data processor, big data applications, data science apps, loggers, and much more.
+The possibilities are quite endless. `dr4` is specialized to combine the advantages of both *table-like* formats as well as *object-like* formats.

 ## Files

 The `dr4` format can be saved in files called `.dr4` files.
-These files are binary files that stores the row objects.
+These files are binary files that store the row objects.
+More information about  `dr4` documents and files can be found on the [format page](/format.html).